 “Bottoming out” is when a breast implant starts to descend toward the lower pole of the breast, stretching out the distance between the nipple and inframammary crease.
 “The nipple starts looking too high on the breast and the upper pole becomes very flat — all of the implant’s fullness is in the lower pole,” says Trott.

-Patients with poor skin elasticity are most at risk for this problem, which is often accompanied by rippling.
+Patients with poor skin elasticity are most at risk of encountering this issue.
+This problem is only further complicated by the fact that it is often accompanied by rippling.
 Placement of excessively large implants also significantly increases the risk of bottoming out.

-Poor skin elasticity can stem from pregnancy, breast-feeding, dramatic weight loss from bariatric surgery, large amounts of breast fat, medications and other factors.
-“Like most of the other complications of implant malposition, bottoming out is usually treated with a surgical procedure — internal suturing along the bottom of the pocket horizontally to shorten the nipple-to-inframammary crease distance,” says Trott.
+Poor skin elasticity can stem from pregnancy, breast-feeding, dramatic weight loss from bariatric surgery, large amounts of breast fat, medications, and other factors.
+“Like most of the other complications of implant malposition, bottoming out is usually treated with a surgical procedure.
+Internal suturing is done along the bottom of the pocket horizontally to shorten the nipple-to-inframammary crease distance,” says Trott.
 “This is sometimes reinforced with Strattice porcine cadaveric tissue as well.”

-Compared to most breast augmentation complications, bottoming out is relatively uncommon.
+Compared to most breast implant problems, bottoming out is relatively uncommon.

-“Obviously the implants will need to be replaced,” she continues, “but if you don’t have time to deal with having a surgery immediately, the other implant can be deflated in your plastic surgeon’s office with a needle through the skin under local anesthetic until you are ready to have them changed.”
+“Obviously the implants will need to be replaced,” she says.
+“If you don’t have time to deal with having a surgery immediately, the other implant can be deflated [for the purposes of symmetry] in your plastic surgeon’s office with a needle through the skin under local anesthetic until you are ready to have them changed.”